Benzophenone dosage

 What is benzophenone?

-- Printing inks, especially for food packaging
+- Printing inks, particularly for food packaging

-- Cosmetic products (perfumes, varnishes, hair care)
+- Cosmetic products (perfumes, nail polish, hair care)

 - Various industrial formulations, such as adhesives, varnishes or coatings

-Why measure benzophenone?
+Why measure benzophenone levels?

 Benzophenone dosage is crucial for:

-- Check compliance with regulatory requirements (e.g. Regulation (EU) No. 10/2011 on materials in contact with food, Cosmetic Regulation No. 1223/2009)
+- Check compliance with regulatory requirements (e.g., Regulation (EU) No 10/2011 on materials in contact with food, Cosmetics Regulation No 1223/2009)

-- Evaluate the safety of industrial formulations
+- Assessing the safety of industrial formulations

 What matrices can be analyzed?